3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.md

 The SONICOM 3D Speaker Personality Corpus is a dataset designed to support research of spatial audio environments, speech-based personality perception and distance estimation.
 It contains 360 audio recordings of 120 speakers (60 male, 60 female) reading aloud at three distinct distances (50 cm, 200 cm, 500 cm).

-The corpus can be downloaded at the following link: https: //github.com/S3DSPC/Sonicom3DSpeakerPersonalityCorpus.
+The corpus can be downloaded at the following link: https: //github.com/S3DSPC/Sonicom3DSpeakerPersonalityCorpus and was created within the remit of the Sonicom project (https://www.sonicom.eu/) (grant number: 101017743, RIA action of Horizon 2020).

 ## Directory Structure